KPro1982/TeleportEverything/TeleportEverything/README.md

   - Fixed "take them with you" mode
   - Improved transporting carts
   - Improved message modes
+  - Fixed DragonEgg transport when Ores were disabled
 - Version 2.5.2
   - Updated ServerSync
   - Added compatibility with Xportal to the docs